yeswecamp/Perfect-Heist-2-LUA-Modding/Functions.md

 ### gs:ShowLuaImage(identifier, fileName, screenX, screenY, displayTime, sizeX, sizeY)

 Displays an image on the local player's HUD, similar to ShowUIText.
+Calling this again with the same `String identifier` will update the existing widget instead of spawning a new one.

 | Parameter | Type | Description |
 |-----------|------|-------------|